Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-Promoted a lot of discussion, thinking and research
+We weren't able to do the local walk, but good for general discussions.

 Did the resource encourage new ways of thinking and talking about the value food?